usnistgov/ucef/vagrant/readme.md

 this directory builds a UCEF virtual machine from a vagrant box (produced from packer). it's intended to checkout and build a specific version of the code. all dependencies - and installation steps that take significant time - should be part of the packer build process instead.

+remove the packer ip addresses in the JSON file and use --provider=virtualbox when using vagrant up

 # requirements
 either
 - Windows 10